-- (2) Includes the number of RSUs that vest within 60 days of February 20, 2015 for all executive officers as a group of 1,952 shares. - (3) Includes shares for which certain of the directors and nominees share voting and dispositive powers with one or more other persons as follows: Mr. Kieckhefer, 5,069,369 shares; Mr. Murdy, 16,994 shares; and Ms. Piasecki, 163,687 shares. - (4) Beneficial ownership of the common shares is disclaimed by certain of the persons listed as follows: Mr. Kieckhefer, 5,508,521 shares; Mr. Murdy, 264 shares and Ms. Piasecki, 171,365 shares. - (5) Includes RSUs granted to the directors April 10, 2014 that will vest and be payable on April 10, 2015 in shares of the Company's common stock, along with the dividends credited to those shares as of February 20, 2015, as follows: Mr. Emmert, 3,598 shares; Mr. Murdy, 3,598 shares; Mr. Steuert, 3,598 shares; Ms. Williams, 3,598 shares; and Mr. Williamson, 5,757 shares. - (6) Common stock equivalent units held as of February 20, 2015 under the Fee Deferral Plan for Directors or under the Incentive Compensation Plan for Executive Officers.
-The common stock equivalent units will be repaid to the director or executive officer at the end of the deferral period in the form of shares of Company common stock.
+(2) Includes a total of 2,033 shares for all executive officers as a group, representing the number of RSUs that vest within 60 days after February 23, 2016.

+(3) Includes a total of 8,123 shares for all executive officers as a group, representing the number of PSUs that vest within 60 days after February 23, 2016.

+(4) Includes shares for which certain of the directors and nominees share voting and dispositive powers with one or more other persons as follows: Mr. Kieckhefer, 5,069,369 shares; and Ms. Piasecki, 145,767 shares.

+(5) Beneficial ownership of the common shares is disclaimed by certain of the persons listed as follows: Mr. Kieckhefer, 5,508,521 shares and Ms. Piasecki, 153,445 shares.

+(6) Includes RSUs granted to the directors May 22, 2015 that will vest and be payable on May 22, 2016 in shares of the Company's common stock, together with dividends credited to those shares as of February 23, 2016, as follows: Mr. Bozeman, 3,789 shares; Mr. Emmert, 3,789 shares; Mr. Steuert, 3,789 shares; Ms. Williams, 3,789 shares; and Mr. Williamson, 5,685 shares.

+- (7) Includes 7,987 shares of common stock deferred under the Plum Creek Deferral Plan for which Ms. Grootwassink Lewis does not have voting or dispositive power over the deferred shares, however she does maintain an economic and pecuniary interest in the - (8) Common stock equivalent units held as of February 23, 2016 under the Fee Deferral Plan for Directors or under the Incentive Compensation Plan for Executive Officers.
+The common stock equivalent units will be repaid to the director at the end of the deferral period in the form of shares of Company common stock. - (9) Ms. Cafaro retired as a director effective as of February 19, 2016, the closing date of the Merger with Plum Creek.
+As of such date, she held beneficial ownership in 22,207 shares and 59,572 common stock equivalent units.
+Ms. Cafaro's ownership is not included in the calculations in the table above. - (10) Mr. Murdy retired as a director effective as of February 19, 2016, the closing date of the Merger with Plum Creek.
+As of such date, he held beneficial ownership in 24,957 shares and 18,790 common stock equivalent units, including with respect to 3,789 shares payable on May 22, 2016 with respect to RSUs granted May 22, 2015.
+Mr. Murdy shares voting and dispositive powers with one or more other persons as to 20,904 shares and disclaims beneficial ownership of 264 shares.
+Mr. Murdy's ownership is not included in the calculations in the table above.